 Publications and resources

-Things I’ve said and things other people have said that I constantly refer to
+and things other people have made that I constantly refer to

 Things I’ve produced